Nate-Dawg04/startup/README.md

 # Your startup name here

+Startup Ideas:
+Website to manage all my assignments across platforms, goals for the semester, and personal study plans

 [My Notes](notes.md)

 A brief description of the application here.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.